Rosso84/Quizgame-SAP-FullStack-Webapp-in-ReactJS/readme.md

  Now we need to install the projects modules.
 The node modules and their versions are defined inside the package.json file.
 Open up a Cli and navigate to the root folder of the project and type 'npm install' to install.

- Once finished run "npm run dev" and open up localhost:8080
+ Once finished run "npm run dev" and go to localhost:8080 on a browser.

- ### Resources
- Code-snippets that has been barrowed has been referred to inside code